-Watching the world burn this year has been devastating.
-The unprecedented attack on relationships by the forces of evil has been heartbreaking to witness.
+Watching the world burn this year is devastating.
+The unprecedented attack on relationships by the forces of evil is heartbreaking to witness.
 Yet in this destruction is a seed.
 By attacking the very core of our being satan is causing many to rethink their relationship with Jesus.
-Seated at the right hand of God our Lord is allowing the blunt hate of evil to burn away the dead wood from our lives so the green shoots of life can return.
+Sitting at the right hand of God our Lord is allowing the blunt hate of evil to burn away the dead wood from our lives so the green shoots of life can return.
 This is His love song to His Bride.

 The Bride's beginning